ISC-Lab/T4Train/readme_assets/setup-README.md

 After you have created your virtual environment, install the [dependencies](#Dependencies).

-#### Windows Users

-Without Anaconda, you can get up a virtual environment in the T4Train directory in Command Prompt or Powershell like this:

-    $ py -m pip install --upgrade pip
-    $ py -m pip install --user virtualenv
-    $ py -m venv env

-To activate the virtual environment:

-    $ .\env\Scripts\activate

-To confirm you're in the virtual environment, check the location of your Python interpreter.

-    $ where python
-    .../env/bin/python.exe

-To leave the environment after you no longer need it:

-	$ deactivate

-#### Mac/Linux Users

-Without Anaconda, you can get up a virtual environment in the T4Train directory in terminal like this:

-    $ python3 -m pip install --user --upgrade pip
-    $ python3 -m pip install --user virtualenv
-    $ python3 -m venv env

-To activate the virtual environment:

-    $ source env/bin/activate

-To confirm you're in the virtual environment, check the location of your Python interpreter.

-    $ which python
-    .../env/bin/python

-To leave the environment after you no longer need it:

-	$ deactivate

 ## Dependencies

 All of the dependencies are listed in `requirements.txt`.
 To reduce the likelihood of environment errors, install the dependencies inside a virtual environment with the following steps.

-Navigate to the T4Train directory and activate the virtual environment in your terminal.
+Navigate to the T4Train directory **and activate the virtual environment in your terminal**.
 Run the following commands in terminal:

 	$ python setup.py